yamt/garbage/py/git-credential-oauth2/README.md

 You may use this for environments where you can read its `stderr` output, including the verification uri/qrcode and `user code`.
-You also needs a web browser, but it can be in a separate device.
+Although you still need a web browser, it doesn't need to be in the same device as git cli.

 [RFC 6749]: https://datatracker.ietf.org/doc/html/rfc6749
 [RFC 7636]: https://datatracker.ietf.org/doc/html/rfc7636